 Holistic nurses focus on the human being as a whole, including mental, physical, spiritual, social, emotional, and environmental aspects.
 They serve as facilitators in the healing process and help patients through their illnesses by treating the cause and not just the symptoms.

 As is detailed below, almost all holistic nurses are also registered nurses (RN); in order to gain certification as a holistic nurse, individuals must already have been certified as RNs.
 The Bureau of Labor Statistics (BLS, www.bls.gov) reported that the median annual salary earned by all registered nurses was $65,470 in May 2012.
 Many factors play a role in determining a holistic nurse's salary.
 Some considerations include the state employed in, company size, and individual experience.

 Holistic Nursing Job Requirements

 Different degree programs can lead to becoming a holistic nurse.
-Obtaining a Bachelor of Science in Nursing (BSN) is one path to take; most colleges and universities offer this 4-year program.
-Community and junior colleges have Associate of Science in Nursing programs that take 2-3 years to complete.
-The least common option is to finish a 3-year diploma program given by a hospital; however, not all hospitals offer this option.
-Some nursing programs use a holistic approach, but it's not standard practice
+Obtaining a Bachelor of Science in Nursing (BSN) is one path to take; most colleges and universities offer this four-year program.
+Community and junior colleges have Associate of Science in Nursing programs that take two to three years to complete.
+The least common option is to finish a three-year diploma program given by a hospital; however, not all hospitals offer this option.
+Some nursing programs use a holistic approach, but it's not standard practice.

 All three paths can lead to entry-level nursing positions, but employers tend to favor candidates with a BSN.
 To advance further, nurses may also earn a master's degree in nursing.
 Some master's programs have concentrations in holistic nursing, and earning the degree can lead to higher-paying positions.